-Anxiety disorders include panic disorder, phobias and post-traumatic stress disorder, or PTSD.
+Anxiety disorders include panic disorder, phobias and post-traumatic stress disorder ( PTSD).

 It is normal to feel anxious from time to time, but a person with an anxiety disorder has problems controlling their worries to such an extent that they interfere with everyday life.